 but the way of the wicked will perish.

 Psalm 1 (ESV)

-In the Bible, to be “blessed” is to be happy, under God’s grace, fulfilled and/or intrinsically good and right.
+In the Bible, to be “blessed” is to be approved and therefore deeply joyful, under God’s grace.
+It refers to a fulfillment grounded in a deep goodness not earned but bestowed.
 It is a broad concept that speaks of a life worth living, what we might call “the good life” in the best sense of that phrase.
-This life is meaningful, purposeful, hopeful, grounded in excellent moral quality, and therefore fruitful and stable, a benefit to itself and to others.
+This life is meaningful, purposeful, hopeful, rooted in excellent moral quality, and therefore fruitful and stable, a benefit to itself and to others.
 Wow!
 Who doesn’t want a life like that?
 (Sadly, it seems there are many who do not want a life like that, which is why the psalm refers to chaff-people)

 Blessedness is the experience we crave.
 But how do we come into it?
 This psalm tells us forthrightly.
 It is the opening chapter in the inspired prayer and praise book of the Old Testament, the very book that our Lord Jesus had practically memorized.
 So, a meditation on the blessed life and how to enter it is apparently foundational to the life of prayer reflected in the rest of the psalter.
 A decision to desire the blessed life is essential to effective and authentic prayer and worship.
 We must be pointed in the right direction.

 So, how does one begin?
 Well, somewhat oddly, we start not with what we should do, but with what we should not do.
 There is apparently a tendency in the human mind to submit itself to malign influences, to pernicious voices.
 We do not start our pursuit of the blessed life with a clean slate, an innocent desire, a morally un-cluttered conscience.
 We start with a fallen Self, one easily drawn into an un-blessed condition.
 The psalmist starts by warning us of who not to listen to in this world.